-ENGC 0033 College Reading and Vocabulary (F, S).
-This advanced reading course is designed for a linguistically and culturally diverse population of students for whom English is not the primary language of the extended family.
-While students may exhibit intermediate to advanced speaking skills, placement scores at this level indicate a need to work on academic reading skills.
-The primary focus of this course will be the acquisition of vocabulary and critical thinking skills needed to read, comprehend, and analyze materials for college or workplace.
-Completion of this course with a "C" or better satisfies the reading prerequisites for all general education courses.
+ENGC 0033 College Reading and Vocabulary - (F, S) This advanced reading course is designed for a linguistically and culturally diverse population of students.
+While students may exhibit advanced speaking skills, placement scores at this level indicate a need to work on academic reading skills.
+The focus of this course will be the acquisition of vocabulary and critical thinking skills needed to read, comprehend, and analyze materials for college or workplace.
+Completion of this course with a C or better satisfies the reading prerequisites for all general education courses.
+Prerequisite: Appropriate placement scores.

-ENGC 0043 Intermediate Writing (F, S).
-This entry level course is designed for a linguistically and culturally diverse population of students for whom English is not the primary language of the extended family.
+ENGC 0043 Grammar for Communication-(F, S) This entry level course is designed for a linguistically and culturally diverse population of students.
 This course moves students beyond social language to the academic language necessary for success in college and career.
-Students will study grammar and writing, vocabulary, problem solving, basic computer skills, and American culture relative to college success and employer expectations.
-Prerequisites: none(<80 Accuplacer Listening=must take).
+Students will focus on syntax and vocabulary to improve written and oral communication skills.